Quantum machine learning of large datasets using randomized measurements

 It has been recently shown that the kernel of pure quantum states of hardware efficient PQCs can be approximated as Gaussian or radial-basis function kernels~\cite{haug2021optimal}, which are one of the most popular non-linear kernels with wide application in various machine learning methods~\cite{goodfellow2016deep}.
 Specifically, for small enough $c$ with the encoding~\eqref{eq:encoding}, we can approximately describe the quantum kernel as

 which is the radial basis function kernel with the QFIM as weight matrix $\mathcal{F}(\boldsymbol{\theta}_\text{r})$~\cite{haug2021optimal}.
 While for general PQCs the QFIM is a priori not known, a type of PQC called NPQC has the special property that the QFIM takes a simple form with $\mathcal{F}(\boldsymbol{\theta}_\text{r})=I$, where $I$ is the identity matrix and $\boldsymbol{\theta}_\text{r}$ a particular reference parameter, which we will choose in the following for the NPQC (see~\cite{haug2021natural} and Appendix~\ref{sec:PQC}).
 The NPQC forms an approximate isotropic radial basis function kernel that can serve as a well characterised basis for quantum machine learning.
-We also study another commonly used type of hardware efficient circuit (YZ-CX PQC) composed of single qubit rotations and CNOT gates arranged in a one-dimensional nearst-neighbor chain with a non-trivial QFIM $\mathcal{F}(\boldsymbol{\theta})\ne I$. \revB{ For the YZ-CX PQC we choose a randomly drawn $\boldsymbol{\theta}_\text{r}$, we find that the overall performance is nearly independent of the choice.}
+We also study another commonly used type of hardware efficient circuit (YZ-CX PQC) composed of single qubit rotations and CNOT gates arranged in a one-dimensional nearest-neighbor chain with a non-trivial QFIM $\mathcal{F}(\boldsymbol{\theta}_\text{r})\ne I$. \revB{ For the YZ-CX PQC we choose a randomly drawn $\boldsymbol{\theta}_\text{r}$, we find that the overall performance is nearly independent of the choice.}

 Further details on the NPQC and YZ-CX PQC are shown in the Appendix~\ref{sec:PQC}. \revA{The scaling factor $c$ controls the scale of the resulting values of the quantum kernel.
 Too small kernel values can impede learning as the model becomes too constrained.
 We can restrict the kernel from below $K_\text{min}<K(\boldsymbol{\theta}_i,\boldsymbol{\theta}_j)$ for all $i,j$ by choosing $c$ as }